 The iBme retreat model is unique in that it allows participants to gain a level of insight into their own experience and authentic connection with peers that is rare in everyday life.

-Young adults and parents regularly share that iBme programmes in the US are transformative.
+Young adults and parents regularly share that iBme programmes are transformative.
 More than 50% of participants return for future retreats and demand for our programs continue to grow across the US and internationally.
+Read testimonials from participants and parents here.

 Inward Bound Mindfulness Education is part of a 30-year lineage of mindfulness retreats for young people that began in the US in Barre, Massachusetts in 1989.
 Jessica Morey, iBme co-founder and current Executive Director, attended her first teen retreat at the age of 14.
 In 2010, iBme was incorporated in the US as a non-profit organization, and has grown since then, hosting retreats across the US and Canada.